 - family difficulties

-- difficult life events.
+- challenging life events.

-Individual and group treatments are available.
+Individual therapy and some group treatments are available.

 If you are unsure whether we can help you with your problem do not hesitate to contact us.
 We will also provide information and referral for other services, if appropriate.